An Updated SynthPop Model for Microlensing Simulations I: Model Description & Evaluation: Microlensing Model Evaluations

-We apply the equations in Section \ref{sec:eqs} to synthetic catalogs from the SP-H25 model to generate microlensing observables for the OGLE-IV fields with a source star magnitude limit of $I\leq21$.
+Here, we compare our Galactic model to these latest completeness-corrected OGLE event rates toward the Galactic bulge \citep{Mroz2019}, which cover a wider area of sky than the agreeing MOA results.
+We apply the equations in \S\ref{sec:eqs} to synthetic catalogs from the SP-H25 model to generate microlensing observables for the OGLE-IV fields with a source star magnitude limit of $I\leq21$ and timescales limited to $t_E\leq 300$ days.
 Figure \ref{fig:ogle-bdep} shows the results as a function of Galactic latitude for OGLE-IV fields within $|l|<3^\circ$ with $>$1 microlensing event detected.

 The SP-H25 model overpredicts microlensing optical depth by a factor of $\sim1.1$, event rate per source star by $\sim1.2$, event rate per unit area by $\sim1.5$, and underpredicts average timescale by $\sim0.9$.
 The effect tends to be more severe south of the Galactic plane, except for timescale.
 It is unsurprising that a model that excludes stellar multiplicity would consistently underpredict typical microlensing timescales, as larger system masses (and non-zero separations) lead to longer $t_E$ \citep[see e.g.][]{Abrams2025}.
-This effect can contribute to the overprediction of the other observables, as a higher mass per system with an unchanged Galactic stellar mass distribution produces fewer star systems and thus fewer random chance stellar crossing events.
+This effect may also contribute to the over-prediction of the other observables, as a higher mass per system with an unchanged Galactic stellar mass distribution produces fewer star systems and thus likely fewer random chance stellar crossing events, though the extent of the effect depends on the companion mass ratio distribution and orbital parameters.
 Additionally, issues like proper motion distributions, stellar density, and extinction contribute as well, but these cannot be disentangled from microlensing observables alone.